10 tips to boost your mental health

 5. Take up a relaxation practice

-Yoga, mindfulness, meditation and deep breathing can help reduce overall levels of stress.
+Yoga, mindfulness, meditation, and deep breathing can help reduce overall levels of stress.
+In the midst of holiday-related chaos, focus on your health and well-being.

 6. Make leisure and contemplation a priority